zorael/kameloso/README.md

 * `colours`, compiles in terminal colours
 * `web`, compiles in plugins with web lookup (`webtitles` and `bashquotes`)
 * `full`, includes both of the above
-* `twitch`, everything so far, plus the Twitch streamer bot (chat support is always included)
+* `twitch`, everything so far, plus the Twitch streamer bot (so far chat support is always included)
 * `posix`, default on Posix-like systems (Linux, OSX, ...), equals `full`
 * `windows`, default on Windows, also equals `full`
 * `polyglot`, development build equalling everything available, including things like more error messages